“Yes, they let women do some things at NASA, Mr. Johnson. And it’s not because we wear skirts. It’s because we wear glasses.”

 During her presentation Cate said, “A good story can help influence and inspire others to take action.
 People follow people, people don’t follow a Powerpoint presentation.
 If you want people to follow you, you have to connect and inspire, and stories are the best way to do that.
 It gives women the skills they need to build deeper connections with customers and colleagues.
 GE believes that diverse teams are the best teams, and keeping women in the workplace through every life stage is critical to helping us do that.”

 As well as providing participants with the skills to become compelling strategic storytellers, the program is designed to help them build stronger relationships with customers, colleagues, and other business partners.

-A special guest at the Singapore event was GE CEO and President, Jeff Immelt.
-He shared some of his personal stories, especially ones that resonate with the GE Beliefs, and memorable experiences as CEO with the audience of more than 100 women, including customers, and GE executives.
+A special guest at the Singapore event was GE CEO and President Jeff Immelt.
+He shared some of his personal stories and memorable experiences as CEO with the audience of more than 100 women, including customers, and GE executives.

 Jeff was also guest of honor at a “Balance the Equation” luncheon in Jakarta, Indonesia attended by more than 150 women including customers and local GE executives.
 Other guest speakers included Teri Bresenham, CEO, Sustainable Healthcare, GE Healthcare, and Indonesia’s Finance Minister, Sri Mulyani Indrawati who encouraged local companies to implement more women-friendly policies to boost female employees’ contributions at work.